Rin1809/System_Assistant/README.md

 # Assistant - Rin (Testing, In Progress...) ᓚᘏᗢ

-# I want open the control panel but forgot how to open it or how to do that, what should i do?
+## I want open the control panel but forgot how to open it or how to do that, what should i do?
 ![Image](https://github.com/user-attachments/assets/bce1e88b-4710-41a4-87c0-88eced9e1635)

+## Introduction
 <details>
 <summary>🇻🇳 Tiếng Việt</summary>